-Access historic periodicals, browse books on Oregon’s history, and learn about upcoming lectures and special events.
+Access historic periodicals, browse books on Oregon’s history, and learn about our unique history in southern Oregon.

 Recommended reading and more

 A pictorial history of highway 99: the scenic routeCarole MacRobert Steele

 Josephine CountyMargaret LaPlante

 Josephine County memories: a pictorial history from the 1800s through the 1960sGrants Pass Daily Courier